snabbdom/snabbdom/README.md

 The following hooks are available for modules: `pre`, `create`, `update`, `destroy`, `remove`, `post`.

-The following hooks are available in the `hook` property of individual
+The following hooks are available in the `hook` property of the individual
 elements: `init`, `create`, `insert`, `prepatch`, `update`, `postpatch`, `destroy`, `remove`.